Daniel-Hanrahan-Tools-and-Games/Analog_And_Digital_Bit_Hybrid_Interface/README.md

 You may want to run the tasks you want to do more than once because this type of hardware has not been perfected yet.

+To build a Analog/Digital Hybrid bit of ram you take a laser diode and aim it at a photoresistor.

 contributors needed